iterative/dvc.org/content/docs/command-reference/remote/list.md

 ## Description

 Reads DVC configuration files and prints the list of available remotes, including names and URLs.
-The values are read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.
+The values are read from the system, global, project and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.